ITRS-Group/cordial/tools/geneos/README.md

 ### JSON Configuration Files

 The `.json` configuration files share common parameters as well as component type specific settings.
-For brevity some of these parameters are overloaded and have different meanings depending on the component type they apply to.
+For simplicity some of these parameters have different meanings depending on the component type they apply to.

 While editing the configuration files directly is possible, it is best to use the `set` and `unset` commands to ensure the syntax is correct.

 ### Special parameters

-All instance types support custom environment variables being set or unset.
-This is done through the `set` and `unset` commands below, alongside the standard configuration parameters for each instance type.
+All instances support custom environment variables being set or unset.
+This is done through the `set` and `unset` commands.

-Some component types, namely Gateways and SANs, support other special parameters via other command line flags.
-See the help text or the full documentation for the `set` and `unset` commands for more details.
+Some component types, Gateways, SANs and Floating Netprobes, support other special parameters through options to the various commands that create or edit instance configurations.
+See the help text for the `set` and `unset` commands for more details as well as `add` and the `init` subsystem.

 To set an environment variable use this syntax: